DavidStreid/hpv-viz/data/vcf/covid19/README.md

 [National Genomics Data Center (NGDC)](https://bigd.big.ac.cn/ncov) of China has made the FASTQ files to the COVID-19 Genome publicly available.
 The FTP link is available here - ftp://download.big.ac.cn/Genome/Viruses/Coronaviridae/genome/

 ## Methods
-Indexing - We chose the following samples to create an alignment index
+Indexing - We choose all coding region (CDS) FASTAs to index our downloaded FASTA files

+Note - Variants can also be called using specific complete genome FASTA records

 |         Sample         | Region |
 |:----------------------:|:------:|